microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_102_FeedForward/CNTK_102_FeedForward.md

     return mb, training_loss, eval_error
 ```

+<a id='#Run the trainer'></a>
 ### Run the trainer

 We are now ready to train our fully connected neural net.
 We want to decide what data we need to feed into the training engine.

-In this example, each iteration of the optimizer will work on 25 samples (25 dots w.r.t. the plot above) a.k.a *minibatch_size*.
+In this example, each iteration of the optimizer will work on 25 samples (25 dots w.r.t. the plot above) a.k.a `minibatch_size`.
 We would like to train on say 20000 observations.
 Note: In real world case, we would be given a certain amount of labeled data (in the context of this example, observation (age, size) and what they mean (benign / malignant)).
 We would use a large number of observations for training say 70% and set aside the remainder for evaluation of the trained model.

-With these parameters we can proceed withe training our simple feed forward network.
+With these parameters we can proceed with training our simple feed forward network.

 ```python